-Ref Risk (Cause / Event / Consequence) Risk Owner Key Existing Controls Current Rating (I x L) Actions Planned or In Progress (target date) Mitigated Rating (I x L) С Elections Act 2022 introduction of Voter ID for May 2023 elections Election failing or being challenged Reduced electoral integrity, reputational damage, and potential impact on political leadership and decision-making capability for 2023/24 Chief Executive Utilising senior staff for positions of responsibility within the election Working with Electoral Services Manager at Maidstone who is regional rep for DLUHC Kent Chief Executives and Kent Electoral Officers working together on joint action plan Corporate working group Staffing of all polling stations has been reviewed and additional training provided Weekly monitoring of applications for voter ID forms 12 (4x3) No further mitigations identified - Council will monitor effectiveness of existing controls over time 3 (1x3) D Cost of living crisis Increases in homelessness Additional workload and increased cost burden for the Council Head of Housing & Community Services Review of temporary accommodation provision and maximising use of public sector assets Supporting / influencing developers to unlock additional social housing Landlord incentive scheme Housing Allocations Policy Homeless Prevention Team in place Forecasting of homelessness spend and adjustments to budgets made as part of medium-term financial planning Increasing supply of affordable housing to increase rental supply Temporary Accommodation Improvement Plan in place and being actioned Revised Housing Strategy Additional temporary Housing Benefit Officer employed 20 (5x4) Implement TA Purchase project - agreed by Housing & Health Committee, awaiting budget approval and then 2 year project will be established/ (28/02/2025) Council declared a housing emergency and agreed to carry out a range of actions to lobby government and look at additional interventions (30/12/2024) 12 (3x4)
+Ref Risk (Cause / Event / Consequence) Risk Owner Key Existing Controls Current Rating (I x L) Actions Planned or In Progress (target date) Mitigated Rating (I x L) С Elections Act 2022 introduction of Voter ID for May 2023 elections Election failing or being challenged Reduced electoral integrity, reputational damage, and potential impact on political leadership and decision-making capability for 2023/24 Chief Executive Utilising senior staff for positions of responsibility within the election Working with Electoral Services Manager at Maidstone who is regional rep for DLUHC Kent Chief Executives and Kent Electoral Officers working together on joint action plan Corporate working group Staffing of all polling stations has been reviewed and additional training provided Weekly monitoring of applications for voter ID forms 3 (1x3) No further mitigations identified - Council will monitor effectiveness of existing controls over time This risk will be removed from the Corporate risk register and monitored through operational activities as this is now business as usual.
+3 (1x3) D Cost of living crisis Increases in homelessness Additional workload and increased cost burden for the Council Head of Housing & Community Services Review of temporary accommodation provision and maximising use of public sector assets Supporting / influencing developers to unlock additional social housing Landlord incentive scheme Housing Allocations Policy Homeless Prevention Team in place Forecasting of homelessness spend and adjustments to budgets made as part of medium-term financial planning Increasing supply of affordable housing to increase rental supply Temporary Accommodation Improvement Plan in place and being actioned Revised Housing Strategy Additional temporary Housing Benefit Officer employed.
+20 (5x4) Implement TA Purchase project - agreed by Housing & Health Committee - budget approved and then 2 year project will be established/ (28/02/2025) Council declared a housing emergency and agreed to carry out a range of actions to lobby government and look at additional interventions (30/12/2024 12 (3x4)